MYavuzYAGIS/cryptopy-cli/README.md

 ## What does it do?

 ### Encryption:
-Accepts the file and a password -**do not forget the passphrase you used**- reads the content of the file, encrypts the content with SHA256 and writes the encrypted content into the new file `enc_file`.
+Accepts the file and a password -**do not forget the password you used**- reads the content of the file, encrypts the content with SHA256 and writes the encrypted content into the new file `enc_file`.

 Asks the user whether to keep the original file or to remove it.
 If answer is to keep it, renames the file `original_file`. `y` || `n` will suffice for making choices.